GeveoAu/blog/_posts/2018-10-15-Overcome-Top-Testing-Challenges-in-Agile-Environment.md

 * Management may also consider making a repository of knowledge and FAQs or conducting knowledge sharing sessions periodically.

-*  Make continuous learning a habit and with time they will be transformed into a complete Test Engineer.
+*  Make continuous learning a habit and with time they will be transformed into complete Test Engineers.

 3. **Poor Automation Strategies**